 According to estimates, 53% of site visitors leave our site if it loads for more than three seconds.
 The same behavior applies to mobile app users.
 Statistics suggest that 70% of mobile app users abandon mobile applications that take too long to load.
 Any app that takes more than a few seconds to load drastically increases its chances of losing users from the very onset.

 For several years now, app usage statistics have revealed that the gaming industry is the mobile app industry’s biggest revenue contributor.
 This impressive record shows no signs of slowing down anytime soon.

-While the value of the global mobile gaming market was an impressive $151.9 billion in 2019, 2021 should see this figure rises to $165.9 billion.
-The mobile gaming industry remains profitable due to factors such as sponsorships, subscriptions, paid advertising and in-app purchases.
+While the global mobile gaming market’s value was an impressive $151.9 billion in 2019, 2021 should see this figure rises to $165.9 billion.
+The mobile gaming industry remains profitable due to factors such as sponsorships, subscriptions, paid to advertise, and in-app purchases.

 6. Number of Apps Installed

 On average, smartphone users have 40 apps installed on their smartphones.
 Despite this average, most smartphone users spend roughly 89% of their time on 18 apps only.
-Millennials, on the other hand, have an average of 67 apps installed on their smartphones and spend most of their time on 25 apps.
+On the other hand, Millennials have an average of 67 apps installed on their smartphones and spend most of their time on 25 apps.